 There are several times when you should think about updating your Aadhaar details:

 - Every 10 Years: This is the primary recommendation.
-If it has been a decade since you first got your Aadhaar or last updated it, it’s a good idea to update your PoI and PoA documents.
+If it has been a decade since you first got your Aadhaar or last updated it, it’s advisable to update your PoI and PoA documents.
 This helps maintain the accuracy of your information in the central database.

 - Change of Address: If you move to a new home, updating your address in Aadhaar is crucial for receiving mail and services at your new location.